Product affinity model¶

 Audience Size Large |

-Combine these attributes with the Product Attribute attribute to build audiences for a specific product category, class, or brand.
-You can access these attributes directly from the Segment Editor.
+Combine audience size attributes with product attributes to build audiences for a specific product categories, classes, or brands.
+Access these attributes directly from the Segment Editor.

 Customer ranking¶